Bulk Importing of Customers

 Notifications

-The type of notifications sent to this contact:
+Enter the type of notifications sent to this contact, separating multiple types with commas if needed:

 Internal Notes